cpowell720/thenewsprint.co/styleguide.md

 - Colons: Capitalize the first letter of a complete sentence after a colon.
 - *"A couple of weeks ago"* becomes *"A couple weeks ago"*.
 - *"The monthly budget that I created"* becomes *"The monthly budget I created"*.
+- Em dash: Spaces before and after the use of an em dash: *You are the friend — the only friend — to help me.

 ### Reference
 - Amortization, instead of *depreciation*